asztell/ticket-purchasing/README.md

   - improve on raw components
   - improve on layout
 ### 5. Improve on backend functionality
-  - add payment endpoint w validation
+  - add payment endpoint with validation
 ### 6. Add TypeScript to the backend